vero-code/parla-agente/README.md

 - Collects replies and sends full history to Summary Agent when the dialogue ends

+- Supports dynamic agent search and discovery feature on Agentverse.ai

 ### 4. `Test Assistant Agent` (local test user)

 - Imitates a real user sending multiple messages

 - Simulates a full conversation flow for local testing

+## 🔍 Agent Discovery (New Feature!)

+Instead of hardcoding agent addresses, **Parla Agente** now uses a custom `find_agent()` function to find agents dynamically.

+It queries [Agentverse.ai](https://agentverse.ai/) for agents with specific tags like: `["innovationlab"]`

+That means:
+✔️ You don’t need to maintain static addresses
+✔️ Parla Agente can connect to other participants' public agents ✔️ It’s easier to scale and add new agents in the future

 ## 💡Example